 Greater China continues to be the Company's second-largest and fastest-growing market, measured by revenues.
 In recent years, the Company's Greater China operations have accounted for an increasingly significant portion of its overall revenues, with approximately 31% of overall revenues generated from the Company's China operations in 2016.
 As at December 31, 2016, the Company had 424 theaters operating in Greater China and an additional 334 theaters in backlog that are scheduled to be installed in Greater China by 2022.
 The Company's backlog in Greater China represents 67.1% of the Company's current backlog.
 The Company continues to invest in joint revenue sharing arrangements with select partners to ensure ongoing revenue in this key market.
 The Company's largest single international partnership is in China with Wanda Cinema Line Corporation ("Wanda").
 In 2016, the Company and Wanda signed an agreement for an additional 150 theater systems under a joint revenue sharing arrangement.
-This increases Wanda's total commitment to the Company has partnerships with CJ CGV Holdings, Ltd., for a commitment of 120 theater systems (of which 100 theater systems will be located in China), and with Guangzhou JinYi Media Corporation for a commitment of 60 theater systems (all of which are located in China).
+This increases Wanda's total commitment to the Company to 360 theater systems, of which 345 theater systems are under the parties' joint revenue sharing arrangement.
+Furthermore, the Company has partnerships with CJ CGV Holdings, Ltd., for a commitment of 120 theater systems (of which 100 theater systems will be located in China), and with Guangzhou JinYi Media Corporation for a commitment of 60 theater systems (all of which are located in China).